Cam-B/MetaNet/docs/Install.md

 Get a webserver or use your desktop

 - Install Yacy
-- Install IPFS
+- Install IPFS and/or Freenet
-- Install Tor
+- Install Tor and/or I2p
 - Install Wordpress

 required plugins: